-The selection, administration, and scoring of standardized and non standardized educational and behavioral measures for diagnostic and placement purposes.
+The selection, administration, and scoring of standardized and non standardized educational and behavioral measures within a Response to Intervention/problem-solving model, for remediation for diagnostic and placement purposes.
 Emphasis will be placed on connecting assessment with intervention strategies.
-Current issues in educational assessment pertaining to the classroom and students with special needs will be addressed.
+Current issues in educational assessment pertaining to the classroom and students with special needs, including those of English language learners, will be addressed.
 Students are also required to register for EDPC651 PO3 which is the 50-hour practicum lab portion of this class.
 Lab fee required.
-Prerequisites: EDPC644 and EDPC615 or 520.
-Limited to students enrolled in Counseling Psychology, School Psychology, Community Counseling, Clinical Mental Health Counseling, Educational Psychology, School Counseling, or Special Education, or by permission of instructor.
+Prerequisites: EDPC514, 644 and 652 or permission of instructor.
+Limited to students enrolled in Counseling Psychology, School Psychology, Clinical Mental Health Counseling, Educational Psychology, School Counseling, or Special Education, or by permission of instructor.